GALLERY

 c) Clean the tile edges, then move them to the left.

-d) Have small rigid container, about 13cm high to put the tiles on when brushing the backs.
+d) Have a small rigid container, about 13cm high to put the tiles on when brushing the backs.
 Clean the backs move to the right.

 e) Dust and repair, move to the left.